prabha1729/Spring-Boot-RESTful-Api/README.md

 # Spring-Boot-RESTful-Api for Contact System

->> This is a spring boot REST API that will enable a client to perform CRUD operations on the contact collection.
+ This is a spring boot REST API that will enable a client to perform CRUD operations on the contact collection.

-## Usage
+# Execution
 ```
 # To build the project standard maven build is sufficient
 mvn clean install